c64scene-ar/64k-ought-to-be-enough/README.md

                                     ; have at least 128K RAM, otherwise it won't let ; us set video mode 9
 ```

-*Bug*: the graphic won't look that good on 64k-only PCjr.
-We tested this idea
-about 2 months before the deadline with a random graphic, and it looked
-Ok.
-So we though it was possible to use 32k video modes on the 64k-only PCjr.
-But one day before the release we noticed that the graphic didn't look that
-good.
-And unfortunately we couldn't fix it yet.
-Not sure whether this is a
-hardware limitation (it shouldn't be, in theory), or not.
-We'll try to fix this
-soon.

 ## Part III
 ![Vector fonts](https://lh3.googleusercontent.com/9hLe7o1xVss9McgIRoO9QCcPOCjmw1UrtaW2yxCzHHrc2rRJU3pLvOAE_wwqbyQy19W7hKbyxwHeRGFW6S9Y2mDeAvUjqxGVKOoKstwlSYZQUu8CZwFSwOPsadSiHeSeHaFxp8G59kA=-no)